 Knowing that presentation rehearsal isn’t a chore might be welcome news to any presenter.
 But that also means you should put in the time and effort to rehearse your presentation.

 Grow in confidence.
-When you rehearse your presentation you will grow in confidence as a presenter.
+When you rehearse your presentation, PowerPoint or otherwise, you will grow in confidence as a presenter.
 Simply rehearsing your presentation, out aloud, helps you to build a solid familiarity with your material.

 First, learn to appreciate your beginning and ending.
 Then, savour the flow of your logic as you rehearse each point in your argument.
 Relish those pauses and imagine your message being well-received.